-All of these facts and figures are a jumping-off point to begin pulling together an initial budget.
+All of these facts and figures are a starting point for pulling together an initial budget for a Philadelphia renovation.
 Post your project on Sweeten and we’ll match you with vetted Philadelphia general contractors to provide estimates for your renovation, plus we’ll check in with you until project completion.

 When Nel’s Bella Vista rowhouse experienced a major fire, she found a Sweeten general contractor to bring her home back to life.
 Their contractor moved to add a new code-compliant system to the small 100-year-old footprint.

-Several homes on the block were also affected by the fire, which limited parking for construction work on an already small street.
+The fire affected several other nearby homes, which limited parking for construction work on their small street.
 Deliveries were tough; roof deck and drywall materials needed to be loaded in by hand.